NEWSMAKER-Brash and pugnacious, Trump has presided over a tumultuous presidency | Politics

 He pushed back at questions about his mental state.
 "Actually, throughout my life, my two greatest assets have been mental stability and being, like, really smart," Trump wrote on Twitter in 2018, describing himself as "a very stable genius."

 The coronavirus pandemic presented a challenge to Trump.
 He cast doubt on protective masks, promoted unproven medicines and predicted the pathogen's disappearance "like a miracle" - actions that many public health experts said cost lives and contributed to an economic cataclysm.
-About 230,000 Americans have died from COVID-19.
+About 230,000 people have died in the United States from COVID-19, with some 9 million confirmed cases in the country since the pandemic began.

 Trump, who often ignored mask-wearing and social-distancing advice, disclosed on Oct.
 2 that he had tested positive for the virus and then spent three days hospitalized receiving multiple COVID-19 treatments before returning to the White House.
 Congressional Democrats unsuccessfully tried to remove him from office over Trump's invitation of foreign interference in an American election.
 Trump last year asked Ukraine, a vulnerable U.S. ally facing Russian aggression, to pursue an investigation into Biden and Biden's son Hunter into unsubstantiated corruption allegations.